 I used one pair of shorts, three pairs of leggings, and two long-sleeve shirts for mine, but you could easily use fewer pieces of clothing.
 Or, if you want to make this easy fabric tassel garland using fabric scraps, then you can skip on down to step 4.

 Cut up left side seam, from top to bottom.
 Repeat on right side seam.
 You should then have one piece of the front side of the shorts and one back piece.

 You should be left with a solid piece of fabric with only the front and back middle seams.
 Now you’re ready to start cutting your tassels!

-4. Cut long strips of fabric about 1/2″ to 3/4″ wide on each side of the seam, leaving about 1 1/2″ to 2″ of uncut fabric in the middle.
+Cut long strips of fabric about 1/2″ to 3/4″ wide on each side of the seam, leaving about 1 1/2″ to 2″ of uncut fabric in the middle.
 This is what your fabric should look like when you are finished cutting.

-5. Starting at the bottom middle, roll fabric tightly.
+Starting at the bottom middle, roll fabric tightly.
 Then fold in half so that your tassel looks like this.

 Fold your first tassel over the baker’s twine.
 Using another piece of baker’s twine about 6″ long, tie a tight double knot around the folded tassel about 3/4″ from the top.

 Cut along all seams until you are left with just the front or back solid piece of your shirt.
 I used the back of the shirt, and saved the cute gold star on the front of the shirt for another DIY craft project.

 The light purple tassels from my garland are from the sleeves of this shirt.
 Cut the sleeves off at the shoulder, and then cut up the seam of the sleeve until you have one long, flat piece of fabric.
 Again, be sure to save the seam pieces for later.

 After you’ve prepped the fabric from your old shirts, continue making your tassels by cutting thin strips of fabric, rolling the tassels, folding them in half over your garland twine piece, and tying closed.

 Cut legs off of leggings at the thigh area, then cut hem off of leg.
 Cut straight up seam of leg from top to bottom.
 Go back and remove entire seam from the piece of fabric, keeping it intact to use later.

-10. Once all of your tassels are attached to your DIY Tassel Garland, trim all excess baker’s twine from the “neck” of your tassels.
+Once all of your tassels are attached to your DIY Tassel Garland, trim all excess baker’s twine from the “neck” of your tassels.
 Then, use hot glue gun to cover baker’s twine tie with seam pieces in coordinating colors.

-This super cute tassel garland is perfect for to hang on the wall of your little girl’s room, to decorate a party table, or to hang across your mantle!
+This super cute tassel garland is perfect to hang on the wall of your little girl’s room, to decorate a party table, or to hang across your mantle!
 And, it would be cute with patterned fabrics also.

 Love this DIY Tassel Garland goodness?!
 Share the love and pin me!